DOCTRINE ARCHIVE INDEX

 The Bible makes it clear that God has the power to heal any affliction.
 He sometimes exercises that prerogative in answer to prayer.
 But are the “healing services” so common today the proper method to obtain cures from God?
 Must one go to a “healer” in order for Christ to perform His power?
 Is healing found in the Atonement that Christ secured for the world?
 These are important questions this article attempts to answer.

-Many people in Christian denominations today feel that miracles should occur frequently in the lives of Christians.
-The Bible has a very different story to tell in regard to the performance of miracles.
-The information in this article may be eye opening to some.
+Many in Christian denominations Think miracles should occur frequently in the lives of Christians.
+The Bible has a different story to tell about miracles.
+This article may be eye opening to some.
+The majority of people in every period of history have been awed by miraculous events.
+The more spectacular the supernatural occurrences are, the more human beings express awe and reverence for them.

 The history of the development of doctrine within the 1st century ekklesia (often mistranslated “church”) is one of the most important aspects of the New Testament to understand; yet it is sadly neglected (or even abandoned) by most leaders in the Christian denominations today.
 They fail to realize that a brand new revelation called “the Mystery” (“the Secret”) was revealed to the apostle Paul and others about the Sabbatical Year 62/63 C.E., reckoned from the Hebrew month Tishri in 62 to the same month in 63.
 “The Mystery” profoundly altered the way the first teachings of Christ and the apostles were to be interpreted.